GAM-team/GAM/docs/Users-Shared-Drives.md

 These commands are used to display the ACLs on Shared Drives themselves, not the files/folders on the Shared Drives.

 ## Display Shared Drive access for specific Shared Drives
-These commands must be issued by a user with Shared Drive permission role organizer.
 ```
 gam <UserTypeEntity> show drivefileacls <DriveFileEntity>
         <PermissionMatch>* [<PermissionMatchAction>] [pmselect]